EgonSaks/egonsaks/README.md

 Hi 👋 My name is Egon Saks

 I am a full-stack software development student at [kood/Jõhvi](https://kood.tech).
+I build software!

-I love working with Go and Javascript, but I'm happy to learn new technologies and use whatever tool is most suited for the job.
-My favorite daily activities are learning new things and building cool stuff, either on my own or with a team!
+I enjoy working with Go and Javascript, but I am happy to learn new technologies to use the best tool for the job.
+I love technology, programming, computers, mobile devices and the world of tomorrow.

 Recently, I worked with Node.js, Typescript, React, and Next.js, explored new projects during my free time.
 I am interested in expanding my skill set to include other technologies and frameworks.